 Research partners

-Our research activity is mainly focused on theoretical microeconomics (decision, game theory, social choice), applied microeconomics (development and labor economics, among others), international economics (monetary economics and international trade), as well as finance and marketing.
-Eleven faculty members of ESSEC are currently affiliated to THEMA.
+The research conducted at THEMA primarily focuses on economic theory (decision theory, game theory, social choice), applied microeconomics (development and labor economics, public economics, among others), international economics (monetary economics and international trade), as well as finance and marketing.

 ESSEC has been a member of CY Alliance since 2013: this is a partnership led by CY Cergy Paris University, and involves fifteen other local higher education institutions.
 At the core of this project is the CY Initiative, which was awarded an I-SITE (Initiative Science-Innovation-Territory-Economy) grant by the French government in 2022.
 Its aim is to contribute to the emergence of a world-class, research-intensive, international higher education cluster and campus in the Cergy region.